MobiusL/bASIC-FAQ/README.md

 ### Shipping Dates

-Currently Tom is on schedule to ship around the first week of December.
+Currently Tom is on schedule to ship the first batch around the first week of December.
 [(Source)](https://bitcointalk.org/index.php?topic=79637.msg1312091#msg1312091)

 My personal understanding is that the first batch will all be manufactured / assembled